Ieuan Rhys Williams

 Ieuan Rhys Williams (27 October 1909 – 1973) was a Welsh film, radio and television actor and producer.

 Career

-He appeared in Fo a Fe, a Welsh sitcom, as Sioni the bartender; the television series Moulded in Earth (1965) as regular cast member John Ellis; and the drama film Under Milk Wood (1972) with the minor role of Gomer Owens.
+He appeared in Fo a Fe, a Welsh sitcom, as Sioni the bartender; the television series Moulded in Earth (1965) as regular cast member John Ellis; and the drama film Under Milk Wood (1972) with the minor role of Gomer Owen.

 He starred in a number of Welsh-language programmes and films, including Noson Lawen (1949).